zpsy-hub/Advanced-OOP-Payroll-System/README.md

 - Internet Connectivity
   > A stable internet connection is necessary for accessing Laragon, which is needed for the system to run.

 ## User's Guide
+This user guide serves as your comprehensive resource for the MotorPH Payroll System.
+Designed to empower users of all experience levels, this guide provides clear and concise instructions to navigate the system's functionalities effectively.Throughout this guide, you will find detailed explanations accompanied by informative screenshots,.
+Our goal is to equip you with the necessary knowledge to fully utilize the MotorPH Payroll System's features.

+We encourage you to explore this guide at your own pace, referencing specific sections as needed.
+Let's begin!

 ## Log-in (Employee's POV)
 ### Step 1: Access user credentials in this [spreadsheet](https://docs.google.com/spreadsheets/d/1bLY2s66_CvoyZGd1xOYZQPb6OOt20YWh24fv9Mfqu6E/edit#gid=436645740).